38 Eastwood Drive, Suite 401

 But how a person says something can be just as important as what was said in the conversation.
 Many of us have heard someone say one thing, but the person’s tone of voice indicated something entirely different.
 That’s why analyzing customer tone during phone conversations is a crucial part of creating an exceptional customer experience.
-A sentiment analytics solution helps improve quality management in the following ways:
+Sentiment analysis helps improve quality management in the following ways.

 This knowledge can then be used to find effective solutions to customer pain points.
 This is especially useful now that many agents are working remotely (See: “Supporting Customer Service Departments in the Wake of the Coronavirus” for more information on how to manage WFH employees).

 Quality management isn’t just about the customer’s experience with your agents; it’s also about their experience with your products.
 Sentiment analysis can determine which of your goods and services are a success with customers, and which ones are missing the mark.
 This tool can identify whether customers truly seem excited about a product, or they were more indifferent or resistant.

 Creating a search for particular products or services within the dashboard can reveal your customers’ true opinions about what you offer.
 These discoveries help improve the quality of your current products, as well as create new ones that you can be confident your customers will embrace.

 The interactions between your agents and customers are a key component of quality management.
 How an agent makes a customer feel during a phone call can have a tremendous impact on customer loyalty.
 Sentiment analysis allows you to quickly see which agents receive an overwhelmingly negative or positive response from customers.